 § 1.
-Nothing contained in this act shall he construed to invalidate or to, in any manner, affect the present existing indebtedness and liabilities of the town of Irvington, whether evidenced by bonded obligations or otherwise.
+Nothing contained in this act shall be construed to invalidate or to, in any manner, affect the present existing indebtedness and liabilities of the town of Irvington, whether evidenced by bonded obligations or otherwise.
+(1958, c.
+366)

 § 2.
-All ordinances in force in the town of Irvington not inconsistent with this charter shall be and remain in force until altered, amended or repealed by the council.(1958, c.366)
+All ordinances in force in the town of Irvington not inconsistent with this charter shall be and remain in force until altered, amended or repealed by the council.
+(1958, c.
+366)